 In this railroad layout there are 4 digital turnout switches, two digital locomotives, and fifteen reed contact sensors to manage and control (see Figure 1).
 The fifteen reed contact sensors are placed in appropriate locations around the track (Figure 2).
 Magnets are attached to each locomotive which trip teed contact switches which are implanted in the track.
-This configuration provides an interesting, experimental platform for the study of controlling a real-time system using a java client-server architecture, for undergraduates in Computer Science and Computer Engineering.
-This laboratory platform requires students to utilize and exercise their knowledge of mathematics, physics, engineering, computer science, and real-time programming.
-A physical model railroad was used because theoretical modeling and graphics simulations do not always manifest the frustrating and spasmodic problems endemic in actual real-time systems.
+This configuration provides an interesting, experimental platform for the study of controlling a real-time system using a java client-server platform requires students to utilize and exercise their knowledge of mathematics, physics, engineering, modeling and graphics simulations do not always manifest the frustrating and spasmodic problems endemic in actual real-time systems.